YPares/porcupine/README.md

   eg. how many times a file will be read)
 - `-S`: Don't show the SOURCE/SINK labels
 - `-E`: Don't show the filetypes (extensions) the virtual file accepts
+- `-F`: Don't show the option fields that are contained is this virtual file

 In the future, we plan on adding new, optional ahead of time sanity checks that could be performed with a specific subcommand, like: